anaselhajjaji/learn-flutter/README.md

 - The devcontainer creates automatically a flutter test project, after starting the emulator just do: `flutter run`
 - To run linux version of the application run: `flutter run -d linux`

+# Useful tools

+- Web based dart editor than can be used to practice dart language: [DartPad](https://dartpad.dev)

 # Documentation Approach

 Every sample app contains some `// TODO: comment` to highlight and explain every modification.